Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-sorcery.md

 | 4 | "May I have your attention, please?" | While you're within 100 feet of the target, you can use your action to see and hear through its eyes and ears.
 During this time, the target is distracted, seemingly lost in thought. |

 This effect ends on a creature if you use this feature again or if you dismiss it as an action.
 A remove curse, greater restoration, or wish spell will also end this effect.

+Once you use this feature, you can't do it again until you finish a long rest unless you expend 9 Sorcery Points to restore your use of it (no action required).

 [:classes/sorcerer/fey-soul/2024:]